Raising awareness on prisoner's rights at the OECD Garment and Footwear Forum 2020

 We are raising this issue at the OECD Garment and Footwear Forum on Thursday to discuss how to protect and respect prisoners' rights in the supply chain, ensure positive social impact when working with prisoners and avoid exploitation.

-We have undergone a process to develop a pilot best practice code of conduct and implementation rules, inspired by OECD Guidance, to manage the risks of using prison labour and meet our vision of creating social impact and rehabilitation.
+We have undergone a process to develop a pilot best practice code of conduct and implementation rules, inspired by OECD Guidance, to manage the risks of using prison labor and meet our vision of creating social impact and rehabilitation.

 Olivia Windham Stewart - Independent business and human rights specialist (moderator)